JaneEYJin/background-generator/README.md

 # background-generator
-# This is ZTM Course.
+This background generator was made following the ZTM course.